IsoFrieze/SMWDisX/README.md

 6. Version differences should be clearly marked with special comments.
 See label `GameMode17` in bank_00.asm.
    - Exceptions are single instructions with either different addressing modes (use the applicable macro) or different constant operands (use the `con` function).
 7. Spaces not tabs.
-8. Probably more things that I'll add as I think of them.
+8. Constants and magic numbers should be pulled out into an assembler define.
+9. If a constant is used as a bitmask, it should be written in binary.
-9. Don't allow variable names to be a prefix of another variable's name.
+10. Don't allow variable names to be a prefix of another variable's name.
 This way you can Ctrl+F a variable name and you won't get similarly named variables.
 (This is why scratch RAM starts with an underscore.)
 Generally this means short names are bad.
+11. Probably more things that I'll add as I think of them.

 # Bugs
 The assembler Asar is an open source project still under development.
 Some bugs exist which require the disassembly to go against formatting protocol in order to assembly correctly.
 Here is a list of things I've run into to remind myself to go back and fix if the bugs are ever fixed: